Eden-Cohen1/Radar-assignment/README.md

 > Zero-to-sixty radar processing primer for Python-only undergrads (CLI + VS Code + internet, no hardware, no admin rights).

+## What You'll Need

+- A Mac, Windows, or Linux machine with command-line access and ~2 GB of free disk space (the real radar dataset is ~500 MB).
+- VS Code (or your favourite editor) and a basic comfort with Python scripts/run commands.
+- Internet access (no admin rights required).
+- Roughly 8–10 hours to work through all four steps and reflections.

+## How This Repo Flows

+1. Install [uv](https://docs.astral.sh/uv/) and bootstrap the project once.
+2. Work through Steps 1 → 4 in order.
+Each script teaches a key radar/DSP idea and saves specific deliverables into the project root (or `artifacts/` if you move them there).
+3. Answer the reflection prompts by copying `report_template.md` to `report.md` and filling in short responses.
+4. (Optional) Run the formatter with `uvx ruff format` to keep your code clean.
+5. Package `artifacts/` + `report.md` if you need to submit your work.

 ## Setup with UV (≈15 minutes)

 Install [uv](https://docs.astral.sh/uv/) once per workstation.